manusri4002/Irish-Grid-in-a-Box-Project/README.md

 $$P_{ch,\,t_0,\,s} = P_{ch,\,t_0,\,s_{ref}} \quad \forall\, s \in S$$

-Only the current hour $t_0$ is pinned — future hours in the lookahead remain free to branch by scenario, since those represent genuine recourse decisions made after more information is known.
+Only the current hour $t_0$ is pinned.
+Future hours in the lookahead remain free to branch by scenario, since those represent genuine recourse decisions made after more information is known.

 ---